-The CPU prefetches the cache line for 64 bytes if this feature is set to Disabled.
-The CPU prefetches both cache lines for 128 bytes as comprised if this feature is set to Enabled.
+If this feature is set to Disabled, The CPU prefetches the cache line for 64 bytes.
+If this feature is set to Enabled the CPU fetches both cache lines for 128 bytes as comprised.
+The options are Disabled and Enabled.